Les Paul: Early life

 Paul was born Lester William Polsfuss in Waukesha, Wisconsin, to George and Evelyn (Stutz) Polsfuss, both of German ancestry.
-His only sibling, Ralph, was seven years older.
-Paul's mother was related to the founders of Milwaukee's Valentin Blatz Brewing Company and the makers of the Stutz automobile.
+Paul's mother was related to the founders of Milwaukee's Valentin Blatz Brewing Company, and to the makers of Stutz automobiles.
 His parents divorced when he was a child.
 His mother simplified their Prussian family name first to Polfuss, then to Polfus, although Les Paul never legally changed his name.
 Before taking the stage name Les Paul, he performed as Red Hot Red and Rhubarb Red.

 At the age of eight, Paul began playing the harmonica.
-After learning the piano, he switched to the guitar.
-During this time he invented a neck-worn harmonica holder, which allowed him to play both sides of the harmonica hands-free while accompanying himself on the guitar.
-It is still manufactured using his basic design.
+After learning the piano, he switched to the banjo and guitar.
+During this time, Paul invented a neck-worn harmonica holder that allowed hands-free switching from one side of a double-sided harmonica to the other.
+His design is still widely manufactured today.
 By age thirteen, Paul was performing semi-professionally as a country-music singer, guitarist, and harmonica player.
-While playing at Waukesha area drive-ins and roadhouses, Paul began his first experiment with sound.
-Wanting to make his acoustic guitar heard by more people at the local venues, he wired a phonograph needle to his guitar and connected it to a radio speaker.
-As a teen Paul experimented with sustain by using a 2-foot piece of rail from a nearby train line.
-At age seventeen, Paul played with Rube Tronson's Texas Cowboys, and soon after he dropped out of high school to team up with Sunny Joe Wolverton's Radio Band in St. Louis, Missouri, on KMOX.
+While playing at Waukesha-area drive-ins and roadhouses, Paul made his first experiments in attaching electric amplification directly to instruments (as opposed to playing them near a microphone) and in modifying the instruments themselves.
+Wanting to make his acoustic guitar heard by more people at local venues, he wired a phonograph needle to his guitar and connected it to a radio speaker.
+As a teen Paul experimented with sustain effects, and built a guitar-like instrument using a 2-foot piece of rail from a nearby train line as the body.
+At age seventeen, Paul played with Rube Tronson's Texas Cowboys, and soon after that he dropped out of high school to team up with Sunny Joe Wolverton's Radio Band in St. Louis, Missouri, who played regularly on KMOX.